wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 Hi Yay!
 ```

-OK, so this is getting interesting now.
+OK, this is getting interesting now.
 You don’t have to recompile or restart Quarkus to see your changes in action.
-Let’s have a look at [configuring our application][5], because we don’t want to use hard-coded strings.
+Let’s have a look at the [Quarkus documentatio about configuring your application][5], because we don’t want to use hard-coded strings.

-For this open  `src/main/resources/application.properties` in your preferred editor and create a new property.
+To reconfigure the application, open  `src/main/resources/application.properties` in your preferred editor and create a new property.
 For example:

 ```bash
 app.greeting=Hello, dear quarkus developer!
 ```

-And then go into the GreetingResource and create a new property on class level:
+And then go into the GreetingResource and create a new property on the class level:

 ```java
 package org.wanja.demo;